JayOfferdahl/managr/README.md

 * `sudo -u postgres createdb <db_name>`
 * Example: `sudo -u postgres createdb managr_local_dev`

 PostgreSQL allows for multiple database creation.
 One machine can have many databases on it.
-To switch between databases -
+To switch between databases:
 * `sudo -u postgres psql`
 * `\connect <name_of_db_to_connect_to>`